 Case dropped against man jailed 25 years in tourist slaying

-Prosecutors dropped a case Wednesday against a man who spent a quarter-century behind bars in an infamous tourist killing before getting his conviction overturned.
-Johnny Hincapie's eyes moistened as prosecutors said they wouldn't retry him in a case that once symbolized a city roiled by random crime.
+Prosecutors have dropped their case against a man who spent a quarter-century behind bars in an infamous New York City tourist killing before getting his conviction overturned.
+Manhattan prosecutors said Wednesday they won't retry Johnny Hincapie in a case that once symbolized a city roiled by random crime.

 Add your comments below